-In a historical moment of hurricanes, flooding, and unprecedented weather events, it is becoming increasingly clear that climate change is neither imagined nor distant—and that it is changing the coastline of the United States in irrevocable ways.
+Harvey.
+Maria.
+Irma.
+Sandy.
+Katrina.
+We live in a time of unprecedented hurricanes and catastrophic weather events, a time when it is increasingly clear that climate change is neither imagined nor distant—and that rising seas are transforming the coastline of the United States in irrevocable ways.

 Like this book?
 Sign up for occasional updates

 “Sea level rise is not some distant problem in a distant place.
 As Elizabeth Rush shows, it’s affecting real people right now.
 Rising is a compelling piece of reporting, by turns bleak and beautiful.”

 “Rising is a smart, lyrical testament to change and uncertainty.
 Elizabeth Rush listens to both the vulnerability and resiliency of communities facing the shifting shorelines of extreme weather.
 These are the stories we need to hear in order to survive and live more consciously with a sharp-edged determination to face our future with empathy and resolve.
 Rising illustrates how climate change is a relentless truth and how real people in real places know it by name, storm by flood by fire.”